hmaldonadovilla/community-kitchen/SetupInstructions.md

   - In the dashboard “Follow-up Config (JSON)” column, set `"summaryViewEnabled": false`.
   - Behavior when disabled:
     - Clicking a record in the list always opens the **Form** view (Closed records are read-only).
-    - The Summary action in the bottom bar is hidden; if report buttons are configured for the form summary menu, a **Reports** menu is shown instead.
+    - The Summary action in the bottom bar is hidden; if `BUTTON` actions are configured for the form summary menu, an **Actions** menu is shown instead.

 - **Optional: disable “Copy current record”**:
   - In the dashboard “Follow-up Config (JSON)” column, set `"copyCurrentRecordEnabled": false`.